May They All Be One? But how?

 ‘Two extremes in Church life are possible, however, and they are both egoism; they are: when each person or one person wants to be everything; in the latter case, the bond of unity becomes so tight and love so hot that choking cannot be averted; in the former case, everything falls apart to such an extent and it becomes so cold that you freeze; the one type of egoism generates the other; but there is no need for one person or each person to want to be everything; only everyone together can be everything and the unity of all only a whole.
 This is the idea of the Catholic Church.’

-Categories: Opinion, The Tablet • In this article: Catholic, Christian unity, ecumenism, Pontifical Council for Promoting Christian Unity, Walter Kasper
+Categories: Opinion, Tablet • In this article: Catholic, Christian unity, Dicastery for Promoting Christian Unity, ecumenism, Walter Kasper

-Catégorie : Opinion, The Tablet • Dans cet article : Catholic, Christian unity, ecumenism, Pontifical Council for Promoting Christian Unity, Walter Kasper
+Catégorie : Opinion, Tablet • Dans cet article : Catholic, Christian unity, Dicastery for Promoting Christian Unity, ecumenism, Walter Kasper